Ben-USC/CSCI-653/README.md

 ## Problem description:
 ### Here, we hope to develop a general way of programming Machine Learning on multi-core, in order to take advantage of the massive computing power of modern computers and thus speed the learning process.

-## Parallel and computing techniques to be used:
+## Parallel computing techniques to be used:
 ### We will use Map-Reduce technique and possibly Apache Spark framework.